Migrate from MySQL-Compatible Databases to TiDB Cloud Using AWS DMS

 This document uses Amazon RDS as an example to show how to migrate data to TiDB Cloud using AWS DMS.
 The procedure also applies to migrating data from self-hosted MySQL databases or Amazon Aurora to TiDB Cloud.

-In this example, the data source is Amazon RDS, and the data destination is a TiDB Dedicated cluster in TiDB Cloud.
+In this example, the data source is Amazon RDS, and the data destination is a TiDB Cloud Dedicated cluster in TiDB Cloud.
 Both upstream and downstream databases are in the same region.

 Prerequisites